Engineering quantum wave-packet dispersion with a strong nonresonant femtosecond laser pulse

-This new concept of dispersion management has been demonstrated by numerical simulations in the simplest three-level model-system composed of $v_{B}$ = 29, 30 and 31 of the iodine molecule.
-Such a simplest three-level system could actually be prepared in artificial quantum systems including quantum dots and wells \cite{Harrison}.
-Details of this numerical simulations are given in Supplemental Material \cite{Supp}.
-Figure 4(a) shows a temporal evolution of the wave-packet density at the inter-atomic distance of 3.92 \AA \ without undo pulses.
+This new concept of dispersion management has been demonstrated by numerical simulations in the three-level model system composed of $v_{\rm{B}}$=29, 30 and 31 of the iodine molecule, which leads to the period, $T$=0.475 ps and the parameter, $\delta$=0.015.
+As an example, we consider the case of $k^{(1)}$, $k^{(2)}$, $\cdots$, $k^{(N)}$=3 with $N$=6.
+Each NIR pulse in the pulse train is assumed to have a Gaussian envelope with a common temporal width of, $2\sqrt{\ln 2}\sigma$=0.05, (FWHM in units of $T$), corresponding to $\sim$ 24 fs.
+Note that the time evolution of the controlled wave packet is independent of the choice of the value of $\sigma$ if it is smaller than 0.1 (in units of $T$).
+Figure 4(a) shows a temporal evolution of the wave-packet density at the inter-atomic distance of 3.92 \AA \ without the undo pulses.
 The beat amplitude decreases due to the spreading of the wave packet.
-Figure 4(b) shows that this spreading is stopped almost completely by a train of undo pulses shined at the timings indicated by arrows in the figure.
-Accordingly the shapes are dramatically different at $t$ = 8.315 ps between these two wave packets, whose snapshots are shown in Figs. 4(c) and (d).
-The movies of these wave packets are given in Video S1 in Supplemental Material \cite{Supp}.
-This scenario is universal to wave packets in any quantum systems.
+Figure 4(b) shows that this spreading is stopped almost completely by a train of the undo pulses shined at the timings indicated by the analytical treatment, and with arrows in the figure.
+Accordingly, the shapes are dramatically different at $t$ =8.315 ps between these two wave packets, whose snapshots are shown in Figs. 4(c) and (d).
+The movies of these wave packets are given in Video S1 in the Supplementary Material \cite{Supp}.

-This work is partly supported by JSPS KAKENHI Grant Nos.
-21245007, 15K05373 and 18H01900.
-This work is partly supported by the ``Photon-Frontier-Network" program and ``Q-LEAP" program by MEXT of Japan.